Fauna of Montenegro: Reptiles/Amphibians

-Reptiles and Amphibians make up an estimated 56 different species within Montenegro.
-Many of these are sub species of more common fauna such as the Green Frog and the Crested Newt.
-Some amphibians endemic to Montenegro have been known to undergo neoteny, such as the Olm, a small amphibian existing within mountain cave systems of the Dinaric Alps.
-Caves and sinkholes are common within the region resulting in a variety of endemic fauna designed live in these conditions.
-Around Lovćen exist common amphibians such as the Italian Crested Newt, Blue Lizard and several species of viper snakes.
-The Durmitor National Park is home to the Musor Rock Lizard and the Sharp Snouted lizard.
+Reptiles and amphibians make up an estimated 56 different species within Montenegro.
+Many of these are sub species of more common fauna such as the green frog and the crested newt.
+Some amphibians endemic to Montenegro have been known to undergo neoteny, such as the olm, a small amphibian existing within mountain cave systems of the Dinaric Alps.
+Caves and sinkholes are common within the region resulting in a variety of endemic fauna designed to live in these conditions.
+Around Lovćen exist common amphibians such as the Italian crested newt, blue lizard and several species of viper snakes.
+The Durmitor National Park is home to the Musor rock lizard and the sharp snouted lizard.
 Both species are native to Montenegro.

-Another creature native to the region is the slow worm, this creature is commonly mistaken for a snake due to its physical attributes but it is instead a harmless species of lizard.
-Montenegro is also home to a range of snakes such as the Balkan whip snake which remains harmless to humans. and the nose horned viper which is considered the most venomous snake in Europe.
+Another creature native to the region is the slow worm, this creature is commonly mistaken for a snake due to its physical attributes, but it is instead a harmless species of lizard.
+Montenegro is also home to a range of snakes such as the Balkan whip snake which remains harmless to humans, and the nose horned viper which is considered the most venomous snake in Europe.
 This snake has two distinctive horns above its head and exists predominantly in rocky areas through Southern Europe and the Middle East.